 Degree Requirements for the Graduate Program

-- A course to prepare students for teaching Philosophy
+d.
+A course to prepare students for teaching philosophy.

-- Cognate studies or proficiency in a foreign language are required if and only if appropriate in light of the student's dissertation topic
+a.
+Cognate studies and proficiency in a foreign language are required if and only if appropriate in light of the student's dissertation topic.

-- A core requirement of six four-hour courses or seminars in philosophy of the student's choosing
+- A core requirement of six three-hour courses or seminars in philosophy of the student's choosing

-- A core supplement of either (a) an internship together with an internship report or (b) three additional four hour courses or seminars in Philosophy
+- A core supplement of either (a) an internship together with an internship report or (b) three additional three hour courses or seminars in Philosophy

 - The M.A. examination

 A portfolio is required to demonstrate a student’s ability (a) to understand, analyze, and evaluate positions and arguments in classical and contemporary philosophical literature, and on a variety of topics, (b) to engage in robust philosophical research (where this includes judgments about the proper assimilation of secondary literature); and (c) to formulate and defend original philosophical theses.
 These virtues must be displayed at a level of sophistication indicating the student’s ability to write a doctoral dissertation.